ylvali/jsframeworkProject2024BTH/README.md

 ## Tests
 -- npm test
 Runs the test files.
-The CI chain includes istanbul and mocha testing.
+The CI chain includes istanbul, chai & mocha testing.
 It tests all the routes on the API.
-The code coverage through istanbul shows +70%.
+The code coverage through istanbul shows +80%.
 Improvements could be to further test the values returned & to test with error values more.
 In this scope within this time this is the set up.
+This is part of the development process, to see that the routes work properly.
+To see what params are necessary for backend calls for example.
+And to test the procedure that in this case is working with users and a shop situation.
+The actions made available throught the API can be tested.
+The whole process.
+And when something is changed in the script, run the tests again to see that the main points and functionality works as expected.

+It is also tested with travis & scrutinizer.

+Note: Socket.io functionality is briefly tested.
+Testing the connection and set up, in socket.io file.

 ## NPM commands
 "pretest": "bash start.bash",